Northern Oil & Gas Inc (NOG)

 = 0.02

-The cash ratio of Northern Oil and Gas Inc. has fluctuated over the past eight quarters, ranging from 0.03 to 0.35.
-The cash ratio measures a company's ability to cover its short-term liabilities with its cash and cash equivalents.
-A higher ratio indicates a stronger ability to cover short-term obligations.
+The cash ratio of Northern Oil & Gas Inc has fluctuated over the periods provided in the data.
+The cash ratio measures the company's ability to cover its short-term liabilities with its cash and cash equivalents.
+A higher cash ratio indicates a stronger ability to cover short-term obligations.

 Peer comparison